Author: Koleta Savaii

-Physical wellbeing is central to the fulfilment of our everyday tasks and long term goals.
-We need to be in good physical health to be able to go to school or work, and participate in activities with our families and friends.
-In turn we feel good about ourselves, we find enjoyment in what we do, and this has spill over effects to other areas of our lives.
-It benefits society as a whole.
+Physical well-being is central to the fulfillment of our everyday tasks and long-term goals.
+We need to be in good physical health to be able to go to school or work and to participate in activities with our families and friends.
+In turn, we feel good about ourselves, we find enjoyment in what we do, and this has spill-over effects to other areas of our lives.
+It benefits society.

-Puberty, which is associated with adolescence, represents a period of synaptic reorganisation in the brain (think of electrical wires in your computer reorganising themselves) and as a consequence, the brain might be more sensitive to experiential input at this period of time in the realm of executive function and social cognition.
-Basically, what this means is that, the adolescent brain is at a pruning stage which makes it an excellent time to foster executive function and social cognitive skills, which can last into adulthood.
-And make them better members of society.
+Puberty, which is associated with adolescence, represents a period of synaptic reorganisation in the brain (think of electrical wires in your computer reorganising themselves).
+Consequently, the brain might be more sensitive to experiential input at this period of time in the realm of executive function and social cognition.
+What this means is that, the adolescent brain is at a pruning stage which makes it an excellent time to foster executive function and social cognitive skills, which can last into adulthood.

 So, where does physical wellbeing come in?

 Physical activity requires volition, planning, purposive action, performance monitoring, and inhibition – skills associated with the executive function.

 To successfully adopt or change physical activity behaviour, an individual must form a conscious intention about what activity they wish to adopt (volition), identify the sequence of actions required to achieve the intended activity (planning), initiate and maintain focus on the chosen activity over time (purposive action), compare actual progress with planned progress over time, identify and correct mistakes (performance monitoring), and overcome the temptation to remain inactive or eat an unhealthy diet (inhibition).

 These are the stages our young people go through when we work with them on improving their physical well-being.
 The great thing about these skills is that they are transferable to other areas of life where planning, decision making, etc. are needed… like Maths.

 Research shows that kids who engage in physical activity significantly improve in Maths compared to kids who don’t.